 To run compaction on a topic, you need to use the

-topics compact command for the
+topics compact command using the

 pulsar-admin CLI tool.
 Here's an example: